TrellixVulnTeam/openmm_orion_SBRH/floes/ProteinLigandMD_Bound_UnBound_desc.rst

 restraints are applied on the ligand and protein.
 At the end of the equilibration stages a production run (by default 6 ns) is performed on the unrestrained system.
-Separate datasets are written for the bound and unbound ligands.
+Two datasets are written, one for the bound and one for the unbound ligands.

-Required Input Parameters:
-* A ligand dataset of prepared ligands posed in the protein active site.
-* A protein dataset of the prepared MD-ready protein structure, including cofactors and structured waters.